 Compare and contrast Go Look at the Distraction, in which a character gets sent away without an escort.

 This isn't about using multiple escorts to distract potential assaulters - that's Decoy Convoy.
 This isn't about distracting the escort from the escortee either (unless it's by means of escorting them out/having them escort another person).
 This is also not about that kind of "Escort" Distraction either, Get Your Mind Out of the Gutter!

 - Dragon Ball Z: When Super Buu arrives unexpectedly early for the match he had been promised, Piccolo eventually gives in to his demands and guides him on his way to the location of the Room of Spirit and Time/Hyperbolic Time Chamber.
 This is to actually stall him in order to give Goten and Trunks as much time as possible to prepare for their eventual confrontation.

 - In the Ghost in the Shell: Stand Alone Complex episode "Jungle Cruise", Section 9 is trying to break into the CIA's online archives regarding an American Imperial Navy op in South America during World War III known as "Project Sunset".
-The problem is that a CIA liaison officer was present in their net dive room, so the Major gets him out of the room by informing him that Niihama Prefectural Police were able to find evidence of a murder and they need to watch it.
+The problem is that a CIA liaison officer is present in their net dive room, so the Major gets him out of the room by informing him that Niihama Prefectural Police were able to find evidence of a murder and they need to watch it.
 This gives Ishikawa enough time to break into the CIA archives and determine if Project Sunset is connected to Batou's time as a JGSDF Ranger.